jmathtech/Customer-PHP-Form/README.md

 A customer form written in PHP.

 ### How to install
 * First, you will need a SQL server to import the 'customers.sql file found in the repository.
+(I used WAMPserver or any web hosting site)
 * Open the 'cusSubmit.php' file to enter your database information in the mysqli_connect on line 13.
 ```php
 $con = mysqli_connect("localhost", "root", "", "CIS224_php");